MashaOs/IIMe/README.md

 All the screens are located in the scenes directory.

+Sign Up screen allows to choose an avatar from prebuilt models.
+Then the user is prompted to enter his email and choose username and password to sign up.
+After successful registration login screen is loaded.
+The behavior of this screen, as well as GUI, is managed using SelectCharStyled script

 Login screen is created by the script LoginScene located in the Script directory.
 All account settings are stored on the Parse server.
 When performing login, current user settings are being downloaded from the Parse server and saved locally in user preferences.

-Next user enters the main menu, this scene is created by scripts/MainMenuGUI script.
+Next, user enters the main menu screen; this scene is created by scripts/MainMenuGUI script.
-From here he can enter the main scene by clicking on ExploreWorld button.
+Menu options are created as buttons and not menu items for better UI.
+From the main menu user can either logout, or explore other screens.
+(Some are not finished, and "under construction" scene loads instead.)

 ----------------------------------------------------------------------------------------------------
 											THE MAIN SCENE
 ----------------------------------------------------------------------------------------------------
-This scene represents a mall with two floors.
+For this scene a mall with two floors was developed.
 On the first floor there is a cinema hall, one the second one - a restaurant ("Cafe Cafe"), a cloth shop ("D&G") and a book store ("Camus").
-All 3d models used for the mall are located in the Mall directory.
-Some textures and materials can be found in Textures, Materials and MyTextures directories.
+All 3d models used for the mall are located in the Mall directory, most of them use ready meshes.
+Textures and materials can be found in Textures, Materials and MyTextures directories.
 The main scene is managed by GameManager script which can be found in the Script/Network directory.
 This script is based on a Badumna game manager template for use in a Badumna-enabled Unity game.